 - TV Writing Competition Runner-up Laura Bensick (The Mother) signed with UTA less than a few weeks after placing in the 2016 contest.

-- Android, written by Script Pipeline Fellowship selection Matt O’Reilly, attached Aaron Paul (Breaking Bad, The Path) in October 2016.
+- Android, written by Script Pipeline "Recommend" Matt O’Reilly, attached Aaron Paul (Breaking Bad, The Path) in October 2016.
 Olga Kurylenko (Quantum of Solace) set to co-star in the sci-fi/thriller and had been attached since 2015.
 Niall Johnson (White Noise) directing, with Infinite Studios and Picture Films producing.

-- Screenwriting finalist Andrew Martin Robinson (Cut Its Head Off) signed with Peter Katz (Story Driven) in August 2016—less than a week after his horror screenplay was circulated to Script Pipeline's industry network.
+- Screenwriting finalist Andrew Martin Robinson (Cut Its Head Off) signed with Peter Katz of Story Driven in August 2016—less than a week after his horror screenplay was circulated to Script Pipeline's industry network.

 - Greg Martin and Eric Beu signed with Good Fear Film + Management (formerly Benderspink) in 2015.
 The writing duo were named the winners of the 2015 TV Writing Competition with their original pilot Beachwood.

 - Finalist Matt Altman signed with APA and Parallax Talent Management.
-He and co-writer David Matalon sold their feature script The Feud to Vandal Entertainment, and Matt later sold his spec Sam & Liz: A Killer Love Story to Relativity Media, and in August 2016, the script Red Widow to studio STX Entertainment.
+He and co-writer David Matalon sold their feature script The Feud to Vandal Entertainment, and Matt later sold his spec Sam & Liz: A Killer Love Story to Relativity Media and the script Red Widow to studio STX Entertainment.

 - Screenwriting winner Tyler Burton Smith (Henchman) signed with WME and Grandview.
-He has multiple projects in development with major production companies, including Spooked, with Dan Lin producing, and Five Nights at Freddy's, which he’s co-writing with director Gil Kenan (Poltergeist).
+He has multiple projects in development with major production companies, including Spooked, with Dan Lin producing, and the horror Five Nights at Freddy's.

 - Precious Cargo, a finalist in the 2010 Script Pipeline Screenwriting Competition written by Max Adams, was released in April 2016.
 The film stars Bruce Willis, Mark-Paul Gosselaar, and Claire Forlani.